 Magpie Duck Hen Egg Production And Hatchling Care

 A Magpie duck hen is capable of laying between 220 to 300 each year, on average.
 Eggs produced by Magpie ducks are large grade, and come in shades of green and blue.
 The eggs weigh roughly 80 grams each.

 Duck eggs from this breed tend to hatch in slightly less time than most other breeds.
-It takes approximately 18 days for a fertilized Magpie egg to hatch.
+It takes at least 20 days for a fertilized Magpie egg to hatch.